Kuuro-neko/bad-apple-google-solitaire/README.md

 # Bad Apple on Google Solitaire

-[Video link](https://youtu.be/UO4_qL3q8y4) of this running in case they ever update their game
+[Video link](https://youtu.be/GcVxZiLNyYU) of this running in case they ever update their game and it breaks my thing

-I runned it at 4 fps to ensure that it runs smoothly for the video, but you can try to increase it in `display.js`
+I runned it at 4 fps and then speeded it to ensure that it runs smoothly for the video, but you can try to increase it in `display.js`

 ---